beyond-all-reason/teiserver/documents/guides/production_setup_linux.md

 # Create your index.html file, be sure to replace yourdomain.com with your actual domain name
 # All this index file will do is forward non-https visitors to the https version
-# of your site whereupon Teiserver will handle the request
+# of your site whereupon Barserver will handle the request
 echo "<html><head><meta http-equiv=\"refresh\" content=\"0; url=https://yourdomain.com/\" /></head><body>You are being redirected to <a href=\"https://yourdomain.com/\">https://yourdomain.com/</a></body></html>" > /var/www/html/index.html
 ```